k2view-academy/K2View-Academy/articles/39_fabric_catalog/13_discovery_pipeline_settings.md

 #### Rules Combination and Hierarchy

 Multiple rules can be defined for the same data platform.
-The purpose of creating multiple rules is to allow variations of the Discovery process for various elements.
+The purpose of creating multiple rules is to allow variations of the Discovery process execution for different elements.
 For example, one may need to set a higher sample size for some datasets or execute a certain plugin on a selected dataset or schema only.

 When multiple rules are defined for the same data platform, they adhere to the following hierarchy: